pedrocmota/react-fade-container/Readme.md

 # React Fade Container

-A React component in which its children are animated with fadeIn.
+A React component in which its children are animated with an opacity transition.
-When the component has zero opacity, its display will be none
+When the components opacity is set to 0, that component will have its 'display' property set to 'none'

 ## Installation